The Gateway School

 The school was created to help break the poverty and deprivation cycles through education; specifically, providing an education in English and Telugu (the local language), helping students access a higher education and a skilled workforce they normally would not have access to.
 The Gateway School students consistently score high in all state exams and government inspections.
 Although the school is approved and regulated by the Indian government, it does not receive government funding.

 In addition to the school, The Gateway School also has a children’s home on site that currently cares for 10 boys and 10 girls that attend the school.
-These children are cared for by Prahbaker and his wife, xxx, whom consider these children their own.
+These children are cared for by Lolla Prasad and his wife, Prasanna, whom consider these children their own.
 In order to meet the growing demand for more students to live at the Children’s Home, the school is in the process of building another dorm.
 When completed, the home will be able to care for 15 girls and 15 boys in separate dorms.

 Despite being filled to capacity (standing-room only) on each trip, it still makes multiple trips a day.
 It’s important that transportation isn’t the reason why children aren’t able to attend school.